How To Listen to FM Radio on Android

 Old NextRadio versus the New NextRadio

-Before the elimination of station streaming features, your saved favorites appeared with images if they had an existing online stream.
+Before eliminating station streaming features, your saved favorites appeared with images if they had an existing online stream.
 However, since the app does not offer the streaming feature anymore, you get squares with pulse images on them.
 This note is mentioned only to avoid confusion on app features, especially since the Play Store page for NextRadio shows the old screenshots.

 Also, anyone that used the app while streaming features existed saw the image below for “My Favorite Stations” whenever a station streamed online.

 Once you’ve set your proper preferences for how you want to listen to the radio, you can return back to your favorites list using the menu.
-If you don’t have headphones plugged in, you’ll see some of your stations greyed out and only accessible by plugging in headphones; this means there’s no online stream available for these networks, and you’ll have to use headphones to listen to that mix.
-We should also mention that the search function in the app only seems to show suggestions from the United States; searching for several radio stations in Canada seemed to net no results.
-If you’re planning on listening to out-of-country radio stations, you’ll want to follow down our guide to the next section.
+If you don’t have headphones plugged in, you’ll see some of your stations greyed out and only accessible by plugging the headphones in.

-Here’s the good news, however: you’ll notice that, within this menu, there’s also an option to output sound straight from your phone speaker.
-This means you can listen to the radio on your phone’s speaker without having to keep your headphones in, which makes it perfect for using in emergencies and listening to sports games with friends when doing something else.
-Here’s the bad news: despite the ability to output sound to your phone’s speaker, NextRadio cannot output audio to a Bluetooth speaker.
-Here’s NextRadio’s statement on Bluetooth from their FAQ: “Most mobile devices do not have the ability to send analog audio from the FM receiver to Bluetooth output.
-Because streaming audio is digital and comes over the Internet, it is available to send over Bluetooth.
-Currently, a few Motorola and Kyocera devices are able to send analog FM audio over Bluetooth.
-We hope more device manufacturers add this capability in the future.”
+Here’s the good news: you’ll notice that, within this menu, there’s also an option to output sound straight from your phone speaker.
+This means you can listen to the radio on your phone’s speaker without having to keep your headphones in, which makes it perfect for using in emergencies and listening to sports games with friends while doing something else.

 How to Listen to FM Radio without a Receiver

-In general, TuneIn is actually a fairly responsive application, with a much better design than what we’ve previously seen from apps like NextRadio.
-It does have banner ads along the bottom, but keeps them relatively hidden throughout the interface.
-TuneIn’s home screen looks fairly similar to what we’ve seen from iTunes, with a rotating carousel of suggested shows and Top 10 lists descending below.
+In general, TuneIn is a reasonably responsive application, with a much better design than what we’ve previously seen from apps like NextRadio.
+It does have banner ads along the bottom but keeps them relatively hidden throughout the interface.
+TuneIn’s home screen looks pretty similar to what we’ve seen from iTunes, with a rotating carousel of suggested shows and Top 10 lists descending below it.
 In that list, you’ll find content like sports, podcasts, news shows, commercial-supported music stations customized by TuneIn, and more.
-If you were new to TuneIn, you might actually have a hard time figuring out whether the app can be used for traditional radio stations, but as we’ve seen with plenty of music-focused apps in the Play Store, TuneIn has tried hard to expand its own content lineup to include exclusive shows and stations.
+If you were new to TuneIn, you might actually have a hard time figuring out whether the app can get used for traditional radio stations, but as we’ve seen with plenty of music-focused apps in the Play Store, TuneIn has tried hard to expand its own content lineup to include exclusive shows and stations.

 To find your favorite FM stations, you’ll want to either select the search function, or open up the menu and head to browse.
 If you know which FM station you’re looking for, the search bar along the top of the screen is easy to use.
 Just type in the name of the station you’re looking for and hit search, and the station results should return relatively quickly.
 TuneIn has a fairly-wide variety of stations, including stations that we weren’t able to find on NextRadio like Toronto’s Indie88.
 Finding stations might be hard if you’re unsure of what you’re looking for, so just have an idea of what stations you want to tune into before you dive into the app.
 In the browse menu, there’s a Location option to browse through radio stations in your area, and though it isn’t as intuitive as just allowing the app to find your location, as you can do on NextRadio, it does allow you to dive into areas that aren’t your own—like, say, your hometown radio stations.